grunzer/Devices-docs/surface/service-guides/surface-pro-12in-component-disassembly-and-reassembly.md

 3.  **Assemble the Thermal Module onto the Motherboard** – Remove the liner of the TIM on the thermal module and assemble it into place on the motherboard, using the locating posts as reference.
-Fasten the 7 thermal module screws
+Fasten the seven thermal module screws
     (<img src="./images/Surface_Pro_12in/Pro12_Repair/media/image34.png"/>) in the order shown
     below using a 3IP screwdriver.